abhijiths148/node-ts-service-boilerplate/README.md

 ## How to run the project

 1. Create `.env` file and copy `.env_developmet` to `.env`
-2. In project folder run `npm start`
+2. In project folder run `npm dev`
 3. Go to `http://localhost:<PORT you added in the .env file>/`